XiusTV/PFQuestie/pfQuest-wotlk/README.md

-# pfQuest Enhanced
+# pfQuest
 <img src="https://raw.githubusercontent.com/shagu/ShaguAddons/master/_img/pfQuest/mode.png" float="right" align="right" width="25%">

-**Enhanced version with automated quest capture system for WotLK 3.3.5**

-This is an addon for World of Warcraft Vanilla (1.12), The Burning Crusade (2.4.3), and Wrath of the Lich King (3.3.5).
+This is an addon for World of Warcraft Vanilla (1.12) and The Burning Crusade (2.4.3).
 It helps players to find several ingame objects and quests.
 The addon reads questobjectives, parses them and uses its internal database to plot the found matches on the world- and minimap.
 It ships with a GUI to browse through all known objects.

-## 🌟 Enhanced Features

-This version includes an **automated quest capture system** that learns new quests as you play:

-### Quest Capture System
-- ✅ **Automatic quest detection** - Captures quest data when you accept new quests
-- ✅ **NPC tracking** - Records quest giver and turn-in NPC locations with accurate zone IDs
-- ✅ **Objective tracking** - Monitors where you complete quest objectives
-- ✅ **Quest item sources** - Tracks which NPCs drop quest items
-- ✅ **Reward data** - Captures quest rewards and choice rewards
-- ✅ **Export functionality** - Generate Lua database files from captured quests
-- ✅ **External merger tool** - Permanently integrates captured data into addon database

-### How It Works
-1. **In-Game**: Quest capture runs passively in background, recording quest data to SavedVariables
-2. **External Tool**: Run the pfQuest Merger Tool (in `Interface\pfQuest-Tools\`) to permanently merge captured data
-3. **Share**: Export and contribute captured quests to the community
+If one of the items is not yet available on your realm, you'll see a [?] in front of the name.

 The addon is not designed to be a quest- or tourguide, instead the goals are to provide an accurate in-game version of [AoWoW](http://db.vanillagaming.org/) or [Wowhead](http://www.wowhead.com/).
 The vanilla version is powered by the database of [VMaNGOS](https://github.com/vmangos).
 The Burning Crusade version is using data from the [CMaNGOS](https://github.com/cmangos) project with translations taken from [MaNGOS Extras](https://github.com/MangosExtras).

 pfQuest is the successor of [ShaguQuest](https://shagu.org/ShaguQuest/) and has been entirely written from scratch.
 In comparison to [ShaguQuest](https://shagu.org/ShaguQuest/), this addon does not depend on any specific map- or questlog addon.
 It's designed to support the default interface aswell as every other addon.
+In case you experience any addon conflicts, please add an issue to the bugtracker.

 # Downloads
 You can check the [[Latest Changes]](https://github.com/shagu/pfQuest/commits/master) page to see what has changed recently.